Coursework requirements, rank, etc. High School Transcripts

 Transcripts for Home-Schooled Students

-Freshman applicants who were home schooled during high school must submit official transcripts of their high school coursework.
+Freshman applicants who were home schooled during high school must submit transcripts of their high school coursework.

-- Coursework information: Home-schooled transcripts must list all courses taken at each grade level along with a brief description of the course content; provide information about how each course was taken (in a classroom setting, by correspondence, online, through dual-credit at a community college, etc.); and include the original signature of a school official.
+- Coursework information: Home-schooled transcripts must list all courses taken at each grade level along with a brief description of the course content; provide information about how each course was taken (in a classroom setting, by correspondence, online, through dual-credit at a community college, etc.); and include the signature of a school official.

 - Official signature: The official who signs the transcript should be the adult person who was primarily responsible for the education of the student; in some, but not all, cases this is the parent of the student.